jmorrison-1701QCA/1701QCA-Assessment1/replicationproject/replication.md

 ![Image](replication 5.jpg)

-This project is related to mine as it uses a simialr concept of when the temperature get above a certain threshold the fan will then turn on.
-This is differnt to mine as when the fan turns on it cools down what was getting to hot, in this case a jar.
+This project is related to mine as it uses a similar concept of when the temperature gets above a certain threshold the fan will then turn on.
+This is different from mine as to when the fan turns on it cools down what was getting too hot, in this case, a jar.

 ### Related project 6 ###
 Temperature and Humidity Indicator